Heywood, Wiltshire: History

 For most of its history, Heywood formed part of the parish and hundred of Westbury.
 From the 13th century the manor of Heywood was an estate of Stanley Abbey.
 It was acquired by Sir Edward Bayntun in 1537; later landowners included the Long family and the Earls of Marlborough.

 In 1848 the Wilts, Somerset and Weymouth Railway was built through the parish, passing between Heywood and Dursley, to link the Swindon-Bath line (near Chippenham) with Westbury via Trowbridge.
 This line remains open.

 The civil parish of Heywood was created in 1896 from the northern section of Westbury parish; part of Heywood was transferred back to Westbury in 1909.

 Brook Hall

 Brook Hall, in the west of Heywood parish near the Biss Brook, is a c.
 1600 farmhouse which incorporates a Grade I listed wing of a 15th-century manor house.

 Heywood House

-James Ley (Member of Parliament for Westbury, and later Lord High Treasurer and Earl of Marlborough), and his brother Matthew (also MP for Westbury) acquired land at Heywood in the early 17th century, and James built a house there.
-His grandson James, 3rd Earl pursued a naval career and sold most of his Wiltshire property, including the house, soon after he came into his inheritance in 1638.

-In 1700 the house was bought by Thomas Phipps (c.
-1648 – 1715), who came from a family of Westbury cloth merchants and had made money in London by trading with the East Indies and New England.
-His son William Phipps, a former Governor of Bombay, died at the house in 1748.
-Later in the century the house came into the Ludlow family, and in 1837 Henry Gaisford Gibbs Ludlow had the present Heywood House built on the same site, east of the present A350.

-On Henry's death in 1876 the house passed to Henry Charles Lopes, of the Lopes family who owned Westbury manor.
-Henry Lopes was created Baron Ludlow in 1897; the title became extinct in 1922 on the death of his son, also Henry Lopes.
-Since then the house had several owners and for a time housed the headquarters of the National Trust; in 1987 it was designated as Grade II* listed.
-The house is now multi-tenanted offices.
+Heywood House is a country house on the other side of the A350 from the village.
+It was built in 1839 in Jacobean style for H. G. G. Ludlow; his descendants included Henry Lopes, 1st Baron Ludlow (1828–1899), a Lord Justice of Appeal and member of Parliament.
+In 2015 the Grade II* listed house was divided into offices.